 Many banks offer lots of extras when you open a new account or agree to maintain a certain minimum deposit.
 Waiving fees is common.
 So is a monthly reimbursement for out-of-network ATM fees.
 Some banks may offer a limited amount of no-fee overdraft protection coverage.

-Once you’ve created a list of banks with favorable APYs, compare the various features each bank offers to help determine which is the best fit for your needs.
+Once you’ve created a list of banks with favorable APYs, it’s a good idea to compare the various features each bank offers to help determine which is the best fit for your needs.

 5: Sign-Up Incentives

-How to switch banks isn’t necessarily complicated, but it’s probably not a good idea to do so solely because of a temporary sign-up promotion.
-If the fees are high or the bank lacks other features you need, you may find no bonus or other incentive is worth the trouble.
+While switching banks isn’t necessarily complicated, it’s probably not a good idea to do so solely because of a temporary sign-up promotion.
+If the fees are high, or the bank lacks other features you need, the bonus or other incentive likely isn’t worth the trouble.

-That said, if you’re shopping for a new bank, whether it’s a small or a large bank, and all other things are equal, it may make a lot of sense to take advantage of special promotions.
+That said, if you’re shopping for a new bank, whether it’s a small or a large bank, and all other things are equal, it might make sense to take advantage of a special bank promotion.
 Who wouldn’t want some extra cash or a higher interest rate?

 Recommended: 8 Ways to Make Your Money Work for You